 In the first weeks and months, you will have several follow-up visits with your surgeon to remove stitches and monitor your recovery.
 It is important to keep these appointments because your surgeon can detect potential complications and take an action to correct them before they become problematic.

-The bra that fits, flatters and supports should be easy and fun to shop for with your new look but it must fit properly.
-If it does not fit perfectly, you could get back pain and shoulder pain from sagging breasts.
 Follow these suggestions to ensure proper support and a perfect fit: Unless the bra remains level around your body and remains there consistently, it does not fit well.

 A size smaller may help if the shoulder straps seem too long.
 You should not need to constantly make the straps shorter.